HalleyInteractive/csv-to-firestore/terraform/tutorial.md

 ## Setup

-Welcome to Terraform in Google Cloud Shell!
-We need you to let us know what project you'd like to use with Terraform.

-<walkthrough-project-billing-setup></walkthrough-project-billing-setup>
+Welcome to the deployment tutorial for CSV to Firestore.

+The CSV to Firestore solution takes a CSV file from a Cloud Storage bucket, parses it and sends it to Firestore.
+The solution is automatically triggered when a new file is uploaded in the Cloud Storage bucket.
+In order to serve a variety of applications, the solution allows you to (1) select which cloud bucket to use, (2) specify to which collection to send the data and (3) if you want to use a specific column as document id.

+## Cloud Project

+To start we need to select the Google Cloud Project to deploy the solution in.
 Terraform provisions real GCP resources, so anything you create in this session will be billed against this project.

-## Cloud Project

 <walkthrough-project-setup></walkthrough-project-setup>

 Click the Cloud Shell icon below to copy the command to your shell, and then run it from the shell by pressing Enter/Return.
 Terraform will pick up the project name from the environment variable.